yuyang-0825/TrimNN/README.md

 python specific_size.py -size 3 -k 2 -target demo_data/demo_data.gml -celltype 8 -outpath result_function2/
 ```
 ##### Command Line Arguments:
-*	-size: specific size of CC motif (from 3 to 9).
+*	-size: The specific size of CC motif (from 3 to 9).
-*	-k: k-hop.
+*	-k: Use k-hop to get each node’s enclosed graph.
-*	-target: file path for input cellular community graph.
+*	-target: The file path for input cellular community graph.
-*	-celltype: number of cell types.
+*	-celltype: The number of cell types in the input target gml.
-*	-outpath: folder path for output result.
+*	-outpath: The folder path for output result.
 *	This function takes about 3 minutes to generate result on the machine with A100 GPU.

 ### Function 3: Identify all top overrepresented CC motifs